LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W01-D1-IntroToJS.md

 # Course Tour

 - Syllabus – quick overview

 - Reading and Quizzes

   - Purpose of quizzes isn’t testing, it’s focus and accountability.

 - Lab assignments
-  - Part 1 will usually be a tutorial exercise.
+  - Part 1 will usually be a set of practice exercises.
   - Part 2 will require problem-solving.
+    - What is problem solving?
+    - Why is it important?
   - You will upload your solutions to Moodle and usually to citstudent as well.

 - Code reviews
   - Each lab assignment has a beta and production version.
 Code reviews are done on the beta version.
   - One reason we do code reviews: they are used by development teams in the real world.
+  - You will be assigned two lab partners
+    - Let me know if you have a preference for a lab partner
+    - Lab partners will each be doing a different version of each lab assignment.

   - Look at the code review procedure document.